BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 #- Visitors
 ---

 I'm a social scientist who studies natural resource management around the world.
-I'm especially interested in work evaluating the impacts of different kinds of environmental and development interventions.
+I'm especially interested in work evaluating the impacts of different kinds of environmental and development interventions, or work exploring community participation in policymaking.
 Methodologically, I'm interested in geospatial data collection, causal inference techniques, and debates about how applied researchers should interpret statistical evidence.
 My own research incorporates a flexible mix of game theory, observational data analysis, and experimentation.

-On this website, you will find some information about my research, courses I teach, and my CV.
+On this website, you will find some information about my research, courses I have taught, and my CV.
 You can also get in touch over email.
 Thank you for visiting!